canonical/rockcraft/docs/tutorials/getting-started-with-flask.rst

 ------------------------------------

-In this tutorial you will create a simple Flask application and learn how to containerize it in a rock.
+In this tutorial you will create a simple Flask application and learn how to containerise it in a rock.

 Setup
 =====